Isoeugenol

 DefinitionThis section has been translated automatically.

-is a widespread flavouring substance which belongs to the group of substances called phenylpropanoids.
+is a widely used flavoring agent that belongs to the phenylpropanoids group of substances.
 Isoeugenol is a yellowish liquid with a distinct smell of clove.
 The substance is often found in nature together with eugenol.
 It is found in ylang-ylang oil, nutmeg oil, cloves and dill.
-Isoeugenol can also be found in dental material (see alsoeugenol) and in flavoured teas.
+Isoeugenol can also be found in dental material (seeeugenol below) and in flavored teas.

-Isoeugenol is one of the most frequently sensitizing fragrances.
+Isoeugenol is one of the most common sensitizing fragrances.
 It has a stronger sensitizing effect than eugenol.
-The usual test concentration in the epicutaneous test series is 1 % (in vaseline).
+The usual test concentration in the epicutaneous test series is 1% (in Vaseline).

 LiteratureThis section has been translated automatically.